ajaymarathe/bootcatch-themes/README.md

 ## Compiled Asset:

-Download `bootstrap.css` or `bootstrap.min.css` file associated with the theme and replace it with bootstrap default stylesheet and don't forget to add bootstrap optional dependencies like js file etc
+Download `bootstrap.css` or `bootstrap.min.css` file associated with the theme and replace it with bootstrap default stylesheet and don't forget to add bootstrap optional dependencies like js file `e.g bootstrap.min.js, jquery & popper.js` etc

 ### What's included: